HAL Prachand: Production

+Orders

-A total of 162 LCHs are planned to be ordered as of 2020.
+In 2010, the Indian Army and Air Force were expected to acquire 114 and 65 LCH, respectively.
+In 2020, a total of 162 LCHs were planned to be ordered.

 On 19 November 2021, Prime Minister Narendra Modi formally handed over the LCH to IAF Air Chief Marshal Vivek Ram Chaudhari, clearing way for full scale induction.
 15 Limited Series Production variants for Army and Air Force are being built at HAL and the first two were scheduled to be delivered by March 2022.
 An additional hangar was set up in which reportedly is capable of achieving a peak production of 30 helicopters per year.
 On 22 July 2021, it was announced that HAL will deliver the first three LCHs to the Indian Air Force.
 On 30 March 2022, the Cabinet Committee on Security (CCS) approved the limited series production of 15 LCHs, including ten for the IAF and five for the Indian Army.
 The contract worth ₹3887 crore along with infrastructure sanctions at ₹377 crore was signed in 2022 itself.
+As of August 2022, HAL had manufactured nine LCHs which were in the process of being delivered to the Services.
 The LSP deliveries are underway and are scheduled to be finished by July 2024.

-On September 29, 2023, the Indian Air Force and Indian Army announced their intention to purchase 156 more helicopters.
-Subsequently, on 30 November 2023, Defence Acquisition Council (DAC) accorded Acceptance of Necessity (AoNs) for procurement of 156 LCH Prachand for both IAF and IA.
-On 17 June 2024, Ministry of Defence issued Request for Proposal (RFP) for 156 additional helicopters.
+On 29 September 2023, the Indian Air Force and Indian Army announced their intention to purchase 156 more helicopters.
+Subsequently, on 30 November 2023, the Defence Acquisition Council (DAC) accorded the Acceptance of Necessity (AoN) for the procurement.
+On 17 June 2024, the Ministry of Defence issued the Request for Proposal (RFP) for 156 additional helicopters.
 On 28 March 2025, the deal, worth ₹62700 crore, was cleared by the Cabinet Committee on Security (CCS).
-The helicopters will be manufactured in HAL's Bangaluru and Tumukru plant in Karnataka.
-On the same day, two contracts, one for 66 helicopters for the Air Force and the second for 90 helicopters for the Army were signed with the Hindustan Aeronautics Limited.
-Both the contracts include training and other associated equipment.
-Deliveries will start from the 3rd year of sending the contract and will be followed by delivery of 30 helicopters per year, completing the contract within the next 5 years.
+The helicopters would be manufactured in HAL's Bangaluru and Tumakuru facility in Karnataka.
+On the same day, two contracts, one for 66 helicopters for the Air Force and another for 90 helicopters for the Army were signed with the Hindustan Aeronautics Limited.
+Both the contracts included training and other associated equipment.
+The deliveries would start from the third year of signing the contract followed by a delivery rate of 30 helicopters per year, completing the contract within the next 5 years.
 The helicopters will have an indigenous content of over 65%.
 Around 40% of the contract, or ₹25000 crore, would be outsourced to the private sector firms to enhance defence ecosystem.

+On 12 August 2026, HAL awarded a contract worth ₹184.25 crore to BEML for the supply of fuselage aerostructures.
+On 14 August, it was announced that BEML and Adani Defence Systems and Technologies had partnered with HAL to supply fuselage structures for 48 and 42 Prachand helicopters, respectively.
+The production of the helicopters has already commenced at the Tumakuru facility.
+On 17 September 2026, HAL placed an order with KNDS for the supply of 126 THL-20 turrets for Prachand.
+The firm had earlier supplied 136 such turrets for the Advanced Light Helicopter programme.